ktoso/rx-wiki/Writing-operators-for-2.0.md

 Given this novel approach, a generation number can be assigned to various implementation styles of reactive libraries:

 #### Generation 0
 These are the classical libraries that either use `java.util.Observable` or are listener based (Java Swing's `ActionListener`).
 Their common property is that they don't support composition (of events and cancellation).
-See also Google Agera.
+See also **Google Agera**.

 #### Generation 1
-This is the classical Rx.NET library that supports composition, but has no notion for backpressure and doesn't properly support synchronous cancellation.
-Javascript libraries such as RxJS 5 is still on this level.
-See also Google gRPC.
+This is the level of the **Rx.NET** library (even up to 3.x) that supports composition, but has no notion for backpressure and doesn't properly support synchronous cancellation.
+Many JavaScript libraries such as **RxJS 5** are still on this level.
+See also **Google gRPC**.

 #### Generation 2
-This is what RxJava 1.x is categorized, it supports composition, backpressure and synchronous cancellation along with the ability to lift an operator into a sequence.
+This is what **RxJava 1.x** is categorized, it supports composition, backpressure and synchronous cancellation along with the ability to lift an operator into a sequence.

 #### Generation 3
-This is the level of the Reactive-Streams based libraries such as Reactor 2 and Akka-Stream.
+This is the level of the Reactive-Streams based libraries such as **Reactor 2** and **Akka-Stream**.
 They are based upon a specification that evolved out of RxJava but left behind its drawbacks (such as the need to return anything from `subscribe()`).
 This is incompatible with RxJava 1.x and thus 2.x had to be rewritten from scratch.

 #### Generation 4
-This level expands upon the Reactive-Streams interfaces with operator-fusion (in a compatible fashion, that is, op-fusion is optional between two stages and works without them).
-Reactor 3 and RxJava 2 are at this level.
-The material around Akka-Stream mentions operator-fusion as well, however, Akka-Stream is not a native Reactive-Streams implementation (requires a materializer to get a `Publisher` out) and as such it is only Gen 3.
+This level expands upon the Reactive-Streams interfaces with operator-fusion (in a compatible fashion, that is, op-fusion is optional between two stages and works without them). **Reactor 3** and **RxJava 2** are at this level.
+The material around **Akka-Stream** mentions operator-fusion as well, however, **Akka-Stream** is not a native Reactive-Streams implementation (requires a materializer to get a `Publisher` out) and as such it is only Gen 3.

-There are discussions among the 4th generation library providers to have the elements of operator-fusion standardized in Reactive-Streams 2.0 specification (or in a neighboring extension) and have RxJava 3 and Reactor 4 work together on that aspect as well.
+There are discussions among the 4th generation library providers to have the elements of operator-fusion standardized in Reactive-Streams 2.0 specification (or in a neighboring extension) and have **RxJava 3** and **Reactor 4** work together on that aspect as well.

 ## Components